 "Misery may love company, but negativity has never lifted anyone up.
 You feel better when you surround yourself with positive people.
 They encourage you to reach for the stars, work hard and stay focused on fulfilling your dreams.
 Positivity begets more positivity.
 Over time, you may find that even the most stubborn person in the office who refuses to enjoy something has a change of heart and changes to be more positive, all because you had such a great attitude."

-In essence, having a positive attitude can do wonders not only for your mood and overall office atmosphere - it can have a tremendous impact on your workers’ motivation levels, too!
+In essence, having a positive attitude can do wonders not only for your mood and overall office atmosphere - it can have a tremendous impact on your workers’ motivation levels and create an overall positive work environment, too!

 And since you’re the company’s leader, radiating positivity in the office is not an option - it’s a must.
 Indeed, a positive attitude by the company’s management can make all the difference in the office.